Aurora, Minnesota

-Aurora is a city in Saint Louis County, Minnesota, United States.
-The population was 1,682 at the 2010 census.
+Aurora is a city in St. Louis County, Minnesota, United States.
+The population was 1,678 at the 2020 census.

-Saint Louis County Highways 100 and 110 and State Highway 135 are three of the main routes in Aurora.
+Saint Louis County Highways 100 and 110 and Minnesota State Highway 135 are three of the main routes in Aurora.

 History

 Aurora was laid out in 1898.
 A post office has been in operation at Aurora since 1903.
 The city was incorporated in 1903.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.86 sqmi; 3.74 sqmi is land and 0.12 sqmi is water.
 Aurora is surrounded by mixed coniferous/deciduous forest and is near many lakes.

 Economy

 Aurora is on northeastern Minnesota's Mesabi Range.
 This area produced a large quantity of the nation's iron and taconite ore.

 Arts and culture

 Annual cultural events

-The Northern Lights Music Festival is presented each summer and includes music concerts.
-The festival is one of Minnesota's largest and presents professional opera, chamber music and symphonic concerts, in addition to student performances.
-It takes place in the first three weeks of July in six Iron Range cities.
+The Northern Lights Music Festival, based in Aurora, is one of Minnesota's largest summer festivals, presenting professional opera, chamber music, symphonic music and lectures to Iron Range audiences, including Ely, Aurora, Tower, Gilbert, Virginia, Buhl, Chisholm and Hibbing, utilizing historic venues across the Range.
+The historic B'nai Abraham Synagogue is owned by NLMF, and chamber music events are presented there, in the city of Virginia.
+The festival begins on July 1 each year, and also includes the NLMF Young Artists Program and the NLMF Opera Apprentice program.